sobaba-12/sim_and_scat/_build/parameterisation/intro.md

-Note that it would be necessary to carry out this process for **every** interaction in your calculation, e.g. bond lengths, bond angles, dihedral angles, van der Waals and Coulombic interactions forces, etc.
+Note that it would be necessary to carry out this process for **every** interaction in your system, e.g. bond lengths, bond angles, dihedral angles, van der Waals and Coulombic interactions forces, etc.
 Furthermore, it is important to remember the **different chemistry** that is present for each atom.
-For example, a carbon atom in a carbonyl group will not act the same as the carbon atom in a methane molecule.
+For example, a carbon atom in a carbonyl group will not display the same behaviour as the carbon atom in a methane molecule.
 To carry out these calculations for *every* molecular dynamics simulation that you wish to perform very quickly becomes highly unfeasible if we want to apply classical simulation regularly.

 ## References